Update OCCI specification

 Also we can revise the XML render to include additional VM attributes like GRAPHICS.
 This must be discussed from the public Cloud point of view, i.e. does it make sense to have a VNC port open for a VM running in a public Cloud?

-#1 Updated by Gyula Csom almost 11 years ago
+#1 Updated by Gyula Csom about 11 years ago

 "does it make sense to have a VNC port open for a VM running in a public Cloud" yes:) It lets users to connect to a running virtual machine in every cicumstances, eg. independent from the guest OS, even if SSH doesn't work for some reason, RDP is turned off, etc. So VNC gives a reliable terminal service, a fall back if nothing else works.

-#2 Updated by Gyula Csom almost 11 years ago
+#2 Updated by Gyula Csom about 11 years ago

 Currently HTTP Header and X/HTML seems to be the only supported OCCI formats (see #243):( Since these formats contradict with our programming conventions, we do not want to live with them, if possible.
 Meanwhile we'd like to use the OCCI interface, or an interface that's functionally equivalent with it (eg. supports image upload, vnet creation), however there's no such alternate interface, yet (neither ec2, or deltacloud, or libcloud supports vnet creation).
 So: